storybookjs/react-native/addons/options/README.md

      * id to select an addon panel
      * @type {String}
      */
-    selectedAddonPanel: undefined, // The order of addons in the "Addon panel" is the same as you import them in 'addons.js'.
+    selectedPanel: undefined, // The order of addons in the "Addon panel" is the same as you import them in 'addons.js'.
 The first panel will be opened by default as you run Storybook
     /**
      * enable/disable shortcuts
      * @type {Boolean}